Administration of Medication

 This chapter relates to children placed in residential care and foster care.
 The procedure applies on the basis that consent to administer medication/first aid/home remedies has been obtained from a parent or person with Parental Responsibility for the child, which will be recorded on the child's Placement Information Record.

-OTHER GUIDANCEThe Handling of Medicines in Social Care (The Royal Pharmaceutical Society of Great Britain)
+OTHER GUIDANCESafe and secure handling of medicines (The Royal Pharmaceutical Society of Great Britain)

 1. Prescribed Medication